 The energy agenda promoted by the government considers different regulatory changes, which depending on the form in which they are implemented could represent an opportunity or risk for the Company.
-Of particular relevance are the changes that are currently being discussed in Parliament regarding the Water Code and the so-called "Labor Reform", particularly that which is related to the generation industry in terms of the classification of "strategic companies" and "minimum services" for replacement in the case of a strike.
-Also important are the bills that are being prepared: (i) Fare equity law which is aimed at a certain equivalence of fares in the country in order to facilitate the development of new electricity projects at the local level, (ii) the New Transmission Law which would redefine fundamental aspects of this segment and (iii) Nueva Organization of the CDEC which considers the merger of CDEC SIC and CDEC SING and (iv) the Biodiversity and Protected Areas Law which is currently being debated in Congress, among others.
+Changes that are currently being discussed in the Congress regarding (i) the new Transfer Law that will redefine fundamental aspects of this segment and a new organization of the CDECs that considers the CDEC-SIC and the CDEC-SING merger, (ii) the reformation of the Water Code, and (iii) the Fair Tariff Act that seeks a certain tariff equivalence in the country in order to facilitate the development of new electricity projects at a local level; are particularly relevant.
+In the same way, cross-cutting draft laws such as the denominated "Labor Reform", particularly those topics that are critical to the electricity generation industry like the qualification of "strategic companies" and "minimal services" for replacement in case of a strike, are also important to the business.
+Relevant regulatory initiatives also include: (i) the definition of the country's long-term Energy Policy (2050) and (ii) the Law on Biodiversity and Protected Areas, which is currently being discussed in the Congress, among others.
 The necessary and balanced development of the electricity market during the next few years depends greatly on the quality of these new regulations and the indications provided by the authorities g.
 Risk of change in demand and selling price of electric energy

 The projection of future electricity consumption demand is information that is very relevant to the determination of its market price.
 In the medium term, lower-than-projected growth in demand would produce an imbalance between supply and demand, thus affecting energy prices.
+On the other hand, there is a higher development of NCRE projects at more competitive rates that also contribute efficient supplies a.
+Foreign Exchange rate risk